gaurav-dalvi/scripts/ssh-github.md

     ServerAliveInterval 60
 ```

+3: Add permission to config file:
+    `chmod 600 ~/.ssh/config`
-3: To verify whether its working or not, just do ,
+4: To verify whether its working or not, just do ,
   `ssh git@github.com` and it will tell you whether you are authenticated or not.

-4: To add git branch name in PS1
+5: To add git branch name in PS1
 `export PS1="\u@\h\\w:\$(git branch 2>/dev/null | grep '^*' | colrm 1 2)\$ "`